 Click on this link to take you to the Award Scheme pages.

-Your leaders are David and Shane who are often assisted by the Scouts and Venturers.
+The leaders are often assisted by the Scouts and Venturers

 We ask everyone to have respect for themselves and others, as well as the environment.
 We use this commitment to ensure our members have strong positive working relationships and understand how they connect to the environment.

 We ask everyone to commit to being trustworthy and tolerant, and to having integrity.
 For young people, this means always doing the ‘right thing’.
 This value is about encouraging personal responsibility and broader citizenship.

 Finally, we ask members to commit to accepting challenges with courage and to be a friend to all.
 This focuses on helping members use bravery to face tough times, as well as connecting with people from different communities.